 Stop #3 – The northern lighthouse

-What really impressed me about this area of the island were some of the beaches, which can be accessed through stairways that have been made in the cliff-face.
-The beaches here, unlike the rest of the island, are rocky in nature and there is a lot more birdlife here than other places with one exception (which was at the end of our bike tour).
+What really impressed me about this area of the island were some of the beaches.
+They can be accessed through stairways that have been made in the cliff-face.
+The beaches here, unlike the rest of the island, are rocky.
+There is a lot more birdlife here than in other places with one exception.
 When the tide is out you can almost walk around the bottom of the northern cliff faces.
-Unfortunately at the very top of the island, the rocky beach is swallowed by the sea and beach wonderers cannot continue on.
+Unfortunately at the very top of the island, the rocky beach is swallowed by the sea; beach wanderers cannot continue on.
 Nevertheless, it was certainly not a wasted journey as this part of the island seems to be the most peaceful and relaxing for nature lovers.

 Stop #4 – Kloster Harbour

-After hiking around the few kilometres of trails in the northern reserve, we returned to our bikes and had a quick look around the harbour area in Kloster.
-Like in Neuendorf, it also had small shops and restaurants catering to those staying in the small Bed and Breakfast places in the town.
-As a ferry had just stopped when we arrived so the place was flooded with people so we decided to continue to Vitte, the largest and most central settlement on the island.
+After hiking around the few kilometres of trails in the northern reserve, we returned to our bikes.
+We then had a quick look around the harbour area in Kloster.
+Like in Neuendorf, it also had small shops and restaurants.
+Their main clientele were those staying in the small Bed and Breakfast places in the town.
+As a ferry had just stopped when we arrived, the place was flooded with people.
+We decided to continue to Vitte, the largest and most central settlement on the island.
 It was simply a matter of taking the bike highway.

-Vitte has been around since at least 1513 and the name most likely comes from Vit, which referred to a place where fish is sold.
-The town is set up along two nearly parallel bike streets with small connecting streets (usually just flattened grass) between these two and which go to the western coast (the width at this point of the island is approx. half a kilometre, so not very far at all).
-In the midpoint of the town on the eastern coast is the harbour, which also has small shops and restaurants.
+Vitte has been around since at least 1513.
+The name most likely comes from Vit, which referred to a place where fish is sold.
+The town is set up along two nearly parallel bike streets with small connecting streets.
+These go to the western coast (the width at this point of the island is approx. half a kilometre).
+At the midpoint of the town on the eastern coast is the harbour, which also has small shops and restaurants.

 Stop #5 – Lunch